 You can enable/disable more than one extension at once.
 Click on the Enable/Disable button of the different extensions.

 APOC is a generally usable library of procedures by Michael Hunger that covers different aspects that are currently not available on Cypher.
 It contains more than 200 procedures of different areas.
-You can read more here.
+You can read more about it here.

 CALL dbms.procedures() YIELD name RETURN head(split(name,".")) as package, count(*), collect(name) as procedures;